 Regarding the album Tipping Point, Anick sought to bring diverse music together.
 According to his website, Anick says, “I wanted to show different sides of my playing and my writing.
 I see all the diverse musical influences as being interconnected.
 And there’s beauty in interconnections.”

-With the instruments he has at his disposal, along with his knowledge and experience in jazz music, Anick’s album is a good listen for jazz lovers, new and old.
+With the instruments he has with his disposal, along with his knowledge and experience in jazz music, Anick’s album is a good listen for jazz lovers, new and old.
 The track “Minor Blues” is fast paced and moves seamlessly into “Peace,” which showcases the melodic tone of the violin.

 The song “Occupy” begins with the slow strum of what sounds to be the mandolin and it slowly moves into a slightly more upbeat sound, and it is soothing on the ears.
 This work also won him 3rd place in the jazz category for an international songwriting competition.